Muscles of the trunk

 - Abdominal (rectus) head - originates from the anterior layer of the rectus sheath.

-All the fibers converge and insert on to lateral lip of the intertubercular sulcus of the humerus.
+All the fibers converge and insert on to the crest of greater tubercle of the humerus.
 Pectoralis major is innervated by the lateral and medial pectoral nerves, two branches of the brachial plexus.
 The pectoralis major is involved in a variety of arm movements, such as adduction, internal rotation, flexion and extension.
 It also draws the scapula anteroinferiorly.

 Serratus anterior is another large, fan-shaped muscle.
 It lies on the lateral aspect of the thorax, deep to the scapula and the pectoralis major and minor muscles.
 It consists of three parts: